LeSaRXD/ranked-db-converter/README.md

+# Installation

+Install this with `cargo install --path=.`

 # Usage

+1. Download the dump from https://mcsr-downloads.mrderp.dev/
+1. Initalize a postgresql 18 database using `cat init.sql | psql db_name`
-`ranked-db-converter [jsonl dump path]`
+1. Run the converter with `ranked-db-converter [jsonl dump path]`

 Default dump path: `dump.jsonl`

-# Database dump

-You can obtain a database dump from https://mcsr-downloads.mrderp.dev/